Utsira/Soda/README.md

 + `text` - table of strings.
 Used by elements made of multiple parts such as `Soda.Segment`, `Soda.List`

++ `defaultNo` - integer.
+Used by `Soda.List` to indicate a default selected item in the list.
+Omit for no selection.

 + `default` - string.
 Used by `Soda.textEntry` for default text that can be overwritten by the user.

 + `callback` - function.
 Triggered by completing actions (pressing a button, hitting return in textEntry).
 Callbacks are always triggered as `self:callback` (with a colon) so the first argument passed to the callback will always be the sender's self.
   - In `Soda.TextEntry`, callback is triggered by hitting return or the close keyboard button (but not by selecting a different interface element, which closes the keyboard and cancels text entry).
-Callback is passed the string entered.
+Callback is passed the string entered as the second variable.
-  - In `Soda.List`, callback is passed the item that was selected
+  - In `Soda.List`, callbacks return 3 variables: 1) as always, the sender (the list object itself), 2) the selected item, 3) the selected item's title string
   - `Soda.Toggle` and `Soda.Switch` have two callbacks: `callback` (when on state is activated) and `callbackOff`

 + `update` - function.
 Fired every frame, in case an element needs constant live-updating (eg a window displaying constantly changing stats)